Klingebeil/homepage/wiki/Better Work/06-understanding-culture.md

 title: Understanding Newsroom vs. Publisher Culture
 ---

+# Understanding Culture

 A couple of loose notes on the cultural gaps of publishers vs. newsrooms vs. innovation teams.

-## Failure to Launch: Competing Institutional Logics, Intrapreneurship, and the Case of Chatbots
+### Failure to Launch: Competing Institutional Logics, Intrapreneurship, and the Case of Chatbots

 [This paper by Valerie Belair-Gagnon, Seth C. Lewis and Colin Agur][1] hits some interesting beats when examining the work of innovation teams inside publishers in the case of chatbots.